ohhdemgirls/ytmcd/README.md

 * The transcoding overhead acts as a great time buffer so as to not get rate-limited or ip blocked
 * I don't have super sensitive ears; MP3 at high bitrates is good enough for me in most cases, though I do download my favorite songs as FLAC

-Refer to the man pages for my `youtube-dl` flag choices, but here are some points worth mentioning:

-* `--geo-bypass`: useful for a lot of the Asian songs (thanks SONY Japan...)
-* `--max-filesize 128m`: Usually amounts to 2.5 hour files with the current audio quality settings; fits most reasonable-length music mixes and avoids annoying 10-hour novelty videos
-* `--add-metadata`: Writes the video title to ID3 title and the channel name to ID3 artist, in most cases

 ### Channels

-These are the channels I back up for myself.
-Edit file `channels` to your own preferences.
+These are the channels I currently back up for myself.

 In no particular order: